 The Romans were pagan idol worshippers who took the gods of the Greeks and gave them Roman names.
 Accompanying the assortment of false gods were lascivious religious rituals and customs.
 Temple prostitution, drunkenness and other vices that appealed to the flesh were common across the empire.
 Similar to the Greeks, the Romans worshipped mythological figures who freely gave in to carnal desires—deceiving, stealing, getting drunk and committing fornication, adultery, even rape!

 Today, millions of Americans, Britons and others claim to worship only one deity, the God of the Bible—yet their actions scream something quite different!

 The word worship means to “regard with great or extravagant respect, honor, or devotion.”
 Do the British and American peoples truly worship the God of Abraham, Isaac and Jacob?
-Or do their actions show they revere manmade “gods”?—celebrities who by word and example influence shallow minds to copy their irresponsible behavior.
-Politicians who are forgiven for reckless conduct as long they raise the banner of political correctness and “progressive” (read: permissive, radical) causes, and proudly proclaim that their personal, moral, religious or “spiritual” beliefs will never stand in the way of pleasing the masses.
+Or do their actions show they revere manmade “gods”—celebrities who by word and example influence shallow minds to copy their irresponsible behavior?
+Politicians are forgiven for reckless conduct as long as they demonstrate they will never stand in the way of pleasing the masses.

 Millions within America’s religious community are quick to proclaim their religious fervor.
 But among them are those leading hypocritical lives, speaking out against sexual immorality, yet secretly engaging in it.
-Among priests, preachers and other prominent religionists are child molesters, closeted homosexuals and serial adulterers.
+Among priests, preachers and other prominent religionists are child molesters, sexual predators and serial adulterers.